 druze pita makingThe Druze are an Arabic-speaking ethnoreligious group established in the 11th century CE in Egypt.
-Numbering more then a million, the Druze biggest communities are in Syria, Lebanon and Israel.
+Numbering more than a million worldwide, the Druze’s most significant communities are in Syria, Lebanon, and Israel.

-The Druze living in Israel are unique among the local Arab communities for been loyal to the state.
-They serve in the Israeli Defence Froces, and are have a special standing in Israel’s political and military spheres.
+The Druze living in Israel are unique among the local Arab communities for being loyal to the state.
+They serve in the Israeli Defence forces and have a unique standing in Israel’s political and military spheres.

 The History of the Druze

-A Monument in memory of Al-Atrash and the Druze revolt in 1925, in Majdal Shamsh, the Golan Heights.
 The Druze faith stemmed from Shiite-Isma’ili Islam in Egypt during the 11th century.
-Its key figure was the Fatimid Caliph of Egypt, Al-Hakim bi-Amr Allah, who declared himself an earthly incarnation of God.
-His mysterious disappearance in 1020 CE was perceived as proof of his divine nature by his early followers, the first Druze.
-Yet, the Muslims authorities considered them as Heretics, and so the Druze fled from Egypt and settled in mountainous areas in the Levant.
-Their religion was proselytized for only a short period, and since the 1050s it is closed to outsiders.
-In 1925 the Druze Leader Sultan al-Atrash led a revolt against the French rule in Syria.
-This first Druze national movement was also their last.
-Failing to form a homeland of their own, the Druze adopted a policy of being dedicated to the country where they live in.
-They serve in each country’s army and are involved in its politics and economy.
+In 1017 CE, the Fatimid Caliph of Egypt, Al-Hakim bi-Amr Allah, declared himself a prophet.
+He disappeared in 1020 CE, which his early followers perceived as proof of his divine nature.
+However, the Muslim authorities considered these followers heretics, so the Druze fled from Egypt and settled in mountainous areas in the Levant.
+Their Druze proselytized for only a short period, and since the 1050s, the group has been closed to outsiders.
+In 1925, the Druze Leader Sultan al-Atrash led a revolt against French rule in Syria to form a Druze nation.
+Defeated with heavy loses, the Druze gave up their national aspirations.
+Instead, they adopted a policy of being loyal to the country where they live.

 The Druze and Israel